Technolords/microservice-mock/github/doc/logging.md

 # Logging
 Every tool needs logging and this tool is no exception.

-## History
+## Usage since v1.1.0
 Initially, the implementation of this mock was using the [logback](http://logback.qos.ch/) library.
 This library is dubbed successor of the log4j framework.
 However, after research I have switched back to log4j again.
 Or more specifically the next generation called [log4j2](http://logging.apache.org/log4j/2.x/).

-Especially after reading that their implementation uses async log appenders, and optimized garbage collection it seems tailor made for high performance, high volume logging.
+After reading that their implementation uses async log appenders, and optimized garbage collection it seems tailor made for high performance, high volume logging.
 See also: http://logging.apache.org/log4j/2.x/performance.html

-## Usage
 There is a default logging configuration embedded in the jar file.
 For many this is good enough, supporting almost all use cases.

 ### Default: log configuration: